 Kandy to Haputale

 The following 7 days of our trip we would leave to chance.
 The only criterion being that we arrive at Unawatuna on the south coast of the island one week later.
 Our general plan was to head south from Kandy through the mountains.
 We wanted to visit Adam’s Peak and the famous World’s End near Haputale.

 We would be able to travel by train from Kandy for part of the journey, but after that it would have to be buses travelling through mountainous countryside.
 We would be heading in the general direction of Tangalle on the southern coast of Sri Lanka, where we planned to spend a few days before moving west up the coast to Unawatuna.

 Haputale to Tangalle

 There are no trains that connect Haputale with the south coast.
 We would therefore be looking for a bus service to make the journey.
 We are quite flexible about our destination as we will have made no bookings, and will look for accommodation wherever we end up.

 We should end up arriving somewhere between Yala and Tangalle, depending on which bus service we take.
 There is a good choice of accommodation in these areas, so it will be interesting to see how it all pans out.

 Tangalle to Unawatuna

 Whatever happened, we would definitely be spending at least a few days in or around Tangalle.
-I visited this area back in 1994, and am very much looking forward to a revisit.
+I visited this area back in 1994, and was very much looking forward to a revisit.